flyingcircusio/fc-nixos/doc/src/mysql.md

 ## Migrate user password hash algorithm

-Before Percona (and generally MySQL) 8.4, `mysql_native_password` was the default authentication and password hash algorithm.
+Before Percona 8.4, we used `mysql_native_password` was the default authentication and password hash algorithm.
-This algorithm will be removed in our platform with NixOS 25.11.
+With 8.4 `caching_sha2_password` is the new default algorithm for new users.
-With 8.4 `caching_sha2_password` is the new default algorithm to use.
+Percona 9.7 will remove the `mysql_native_password` hash algorithm, so user password hashes need to be migrated before updating to Percona 9.7.

 To get a list of users needing to be migrated, run the following SQL statement: